Monotone Missing Data: A Blessing and a Curse: Identifiability Gained under Monotonicity

 where we again used the fact that $Y^{(1)} \independent \{R_X,R_Y\} \cond X^{(1)}$.
 Thus $p(X^{(1)}, Y^{(1)}, R_X = 1, R_Y = 0)$ is identifiable.
 By combining the above cases, we conclude that the full law $p(X^{(1)}, Y^{(1)}, R_X, R_Y)$ is identifiable in the m-DAG of Figure~\ref{fig:example1} under the assumption of monotonicity.

-The identifiability of the full law in the case of Figure~\ref{fig:example1} implies that multiple imputation can be used to estimate the target law $p(X^{(1)},Y^{(1)})$.
-In contrast, multiple imputation may lead to biased estimates if the monotonicity assumption is not valid \citep{karvanen2024multipleimputationlawidentifiability}.
-This is because imputations should also be drawn also the distribution $p(X^{(1)} \cond Y^{(1)}, R_X=0, R_Y=1)$ but this distribution is not identifiable without monotonicity.
-However, if the monotonicity is enforced by setting the values of $Y$ missing when $R_X=0$ and $R_Y=1$, multiple imputation is again applicable to estimate the target law $p(X^{(1)},Y^{(1)})$.
-These considerations are demonstrated in the supplementary material with a bivariate normal distribution.

 It is evident that we cannot leverage monotonicity when self-censoring edges are present for identifiability purposes.
 However, as the previous example shows, monotonicity can be beneficial when colluders are present.
 We present several generalizations of the previous example in the form of graphical criteria and show how identifiability can be regained when the m-DAG contains colluders.
-We defer all proofs to the Appendix.
+We defer all proofs in Sections~\ref{sec:gain} and \ref{sec:loss} to Appendices~\ref{apx:gain} and \ref{apx:loss}, respectively.
 As a starting point, the following definition characterizes multiple simultaneous colluders affecting the same response indicator.

 \begin{defin} A pair $(\+ C^{(1)}, R_Y)$ is a maximal colluder in an m-DAG $\sG$ if $\sG$ contains the edges $C^{(1)}_i \rightarrow R_Y$ and $R_{C_i} \rightarrow R_Y$ for all $C^{(1)}_i \in \+ C^{(1)}$ and there does not exist $Z^{(1)} \in \+ X^{(1)} \setminus \+ C^{(1)}$ such that $\sG$ contains the edges $Z^{(1)} \rightarrow R_Y$ and $R_Z \rightarrow R_Y$. \end{defin}